trufflesuite/trufflesuite.github.io/_site/public/docs/getting_started/compile.md

 ### Importing dependencies via their file name:

-To import contracts from a separate file, simply write the following command, where `AnotherContact.sol` is relative to the current contract being written.
+To import contracts from a separate file, simply write the following command, where `AnotherContract.sol` is relative to the current contract being written.
 This will make all contracts within `AnotherContract.sol` available to the current source file.

 ```
 import "./AnotherContract.sol";